 Your refrigerator is not frost free and will require periodic defrosting.
 To defrost, turn the refrigerator off.
 Empty the freezer and the fresh food compartments.
 Placing a pan of hot water in the freezer will reduce the defrosting time.
-Leave the drip tray under the cooling fins.
-After frost has melted, empty the drip tray and clean the refrigerator.
+After frost has melted, it's a good time to clean the refrigerator.